 While Hitchcock famously urged theaters to not admit patrons once the film had started, Castle one-upped him.
-Audiences were given a “fright break” – a brief intermission before the climax of Homicidal – if the film became too intense and they wanted to leave.
+Castle gave his audiences given a “fright break”. – a brief intermission before the climax of Homicidal – if the film became too intense and they wanted to leave.
 When a small number of patrons used the ‘fright break’ to try and get refunds, Castle introduced the “Coward’s Corner” in theater lobbies to shame patrons.

 A One-Of-A-Kind Showman